kubernetes-hy/kubernetes-hy.github.io/data/faq.md

 ### How to get the DwK certificate?

-Submission application will have the certificate for you when you have submitted all of the exercises.
+[Submission system](https://studies.cs.helsinki.fi/stats/courses/kubernetes2024/) will have the certificate for you when you have submitted all of the exercises.

 _The next course iteration will start in the 2nd half of the year 2024_ Certificate will only be available when the course starts.